bcritt1/H-S-Documentation/README.md

-# Stanford Research Computing Script Repo
+# Stanford Research Computing Script Library

 ***THIS REPO IS BEING REORGANIZED, SO SOME DOCUMENTATION LINKS MAY BE BROKEN.
 EVERYTHING ELSE SHOULD FUNCTION CORRECTLY***